microplastics-field-manual/microplastics-field-manual.github.io/pages/07-pre-survey-preparations-and-field-procedures.md

 Notwithstanding their iconic status and protection in many jurisdictions globally, cetaceans and dugongs are not ideal candidates to monitor or research microplastic because they are large and logistically difficult to work with.

-Most microplastic sampling studies of cetaceans come from the collection and processing of faeces and gut contents from smaller live wild species (i.e., dolphins), and through the necropsy of by-caught, beach stranding and other cetacean carcasses (Lanyon, 2010).
-It should be noted that many cetacean species are dispersive, which means that the plastic data collected may not accurately represent the location of capture/sampling.
+Most microplastic sampling studies of cetaceans come from the collection and processing of faeces and gut contents from smaller live wild species (i.e., dolphins), and through the necropsy of by-catch, beach stranding and other cetacean carcasses (Lanyon, 2010).
+It should be noted that many cetacean species move, which means that the plastic data collected may not accurately represent the location of capture/sampling.

 **_Separating plastic from organic matter_**

 For cetaceans, necropsy is the primary method of separating plastic from organic matter, specifically, via post-mortem examination of the gastrointestinal tract (GIT).
-There are numerous cetacean post-mortem assessment protocols worldwide (Ijsseldijk et al., 2019; Mazzariol and Centelleghe; Plön et al., 2015).
+There are numerous cetacean post-mortem assessment protocols worldwide (Ijsseldijk et al., 2019; Mazzariol and Centelleghe 2017; Plön et al., 2015).
 For Australia, please refer to the Australian Government's standardised protocols (Australian Government, 2006).

-One of the challenges for plastics study in cetaceans, especially larger species, is that when cetaceans are necropsied, often there are many other multidisciplinary samples sought for pathology and other purposes (i.e., pathological evaluation, microbiological and virological analyses, algal biotoxin detection, diet and parasitological investigations), that are collected from the carcass, though standard protocols vary by country.
+One of the challenges for studying plastics in cetaceans, especially larger species, is that when cetaceans are necropsied, often there are many other multidisciplinary samples sought for pathology and other purposes (i.e., pathological evaluation, microbiological and virological analyses, algal biotoxin detection, diet and parasitological investigations), that are collected from the carcass, though standard protocols vary by country.
 Given the size of cetaceans and the large volume of their GIT contents compared to other organisms, it is common practice to collect plastics of the visible size range (> 1 mm), and uncommon to separate plastics of the microscopic size range.
 However, when cetacean GIT contents are examined for microplastics &lt;1mm, they are found (e.g., Nelms et al., 2019a).
 Sieving of GIT contents through a series of sieves of decreasing mesh size, down to the desired minimum size range, is the standardised methodological approach (Corazzola et al., 2021) to investigate GIT contents of marine mammals, and allows for the simultaneous collection of samples for different disciplines, including plastics and microplastics.
-It also supports respective analyses and comparisons of multidisciplinary results.
+It also supports respective analyses and comparisons of multipurpose results.

 For dugongs, faeces are commonly collected and processed for diet and health studies (Lanyon, 2010).
 There are no specific standard protocols for separating plastic from the organic matter in dugong faeces but chemical digestion and sieving and/or microscopic analysis are recommended (as detailed in post survey section below) (see also (Nelms et al., 2019b; Ortega-Borchardt et al., 2023).

 There are no current standard protocols for GIT sample collection from dugong carcasses or GIT contents from lavaging.
 However, the general principles for cetacean sampling can be applied to dugongs.
 The Department of Foreign Affairs and Trade has a dugong necropsy protocol that must be followed (Eros et al., 2007).
-Following the removal of the GIT, if separate samples for different disciplines are to be collected, including for quantification of (micro)plastics, the digesta should be treated following Corazzola_ _et al. (2021).
+Following the removal of the GIT, if separate samples for different purpose are to be collected, including for quantification of (micro)plastics, the digesta should be treated following Corazzola_ _et al. (2021).

 #### Pinnipeds